MirrorVista

 Procedure:

-1. Find Wall Studs – Use a stud finder to locate secure mounting spots.
+1. Find Wall Studs: Use a stud finder to locate secure mounting spots.

-4. Hang the Mirror – Hook the mirror onto the cleat and ensure it’s level.
+4. Hang the Mirror: Hook the mirror onto the cleat and ensure it’s level.

-4. Use Mirror Clips or Brackets (Low-Impact Option)
+Step 4: Use Mirror Clips or Brackets (Low-Impact Option)

 Procedure:

-1. Mark Your Position – Use painter’s tape to ensure accurate alignment.
+1. Mark Your Position: Use painter’s tape to ensure accurate alignment.

-3. Slide the Mirror – Carefully place the mirror into the bottom clips.
+3. Slide the Mirror: Carefully place the mirror into the bottom clips.

-5. Lean the Mirror (No Wall Damage)
+Step 5: Lean the Mirror (No Wall Damage)

 Best for: Very large mirrors or renters.

-If you’re hesitant to drill holes or use adhesives, leaning the mirror against the wall is a stylish, damage-free option.
+Leaning a mirror against the wall is a stylish, damage-free option.

 How to Secure It Safely: